ihhub/fheroes2/docs/TRANSLATION.md

 <details>

-<summary>Pull request (PR) restrictions</summary>
+<summary>Pull request restrictions</summary>

-The fheroes2 team has set a maximum of 400 total modified lines for any PR for translations.
-For contributors wanting to add translated lines to a new language this has a maximum of 30 total modified lines for that first PR.
+The fheroes2 team has set a maximum of 400 total modified lines for any pull request for translations.
+For contributors wanting to add translated lines to a new language this has a maximum of 30 total modified lines for that first pull request.

-These limitations have been set because every PR needs to be reviewed by our team, and so changing too many lines at once will only slow this process down.
-In addition, GitHub becomes increasingly difficult to navigate once too many changes, comments and so on are present within the same PR page, further slowing down the process of reviewing it.
+These limitations have been set because every pull request needs to be reviewed by our team, and so changing too many lines at once will only slow this process down.
+In addition, GitHub becomes increasingly difficult to navigate once too many changes, comments and so on are present within the same pull request page, further slowing down the process of reviewing it.

-Furthermore, we have decided on a minimum amount of 15 changed strings for a translation PR.
+Furthermore, we have decided on a minimum amount of 15 changed strings for a translation pull request.
 For languages that have translations that are more or less complete, less than this amount can be accepted.

-Preferably a PR should contain a small amount of changes, about 100 lines, all focused on translating a specific part of the game - for example creature names or castle buildings.
+Preferably a pull request should contain a small amount of changes, about 100 lines, all focused on translating a specific part of the game - for example creature names or castle buildings.

 </details>